pklipp/pklipp.github.io/_posts/2015-04-30-Fun-with-CSS-and-Custom-Stylesheets-in-Kanbanery.md

 One of the features of the Pro plan at Kanbanery is that ability to apply custom CSS.
 Some people use it to make the header match their logo colors, but I wanted to try to completely change the look and feel of the site.

-Here's a step-by-step tutorial about how I made an innocent Kanbanery board, known for it's professional and elegant style, into this monstrosity:
+Here's a step-by-step tutorial about how I made an innocent Kanbanery board, known for its professional and elegant style, into this monstrosity:

 ![After Custom CSS]({{ pklipp.github.io }}/assets/12.png)